hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ## Convolutional Networks (Convnet)
 * Convnets can learn <b>local, translation-invariant features</b>, so they are very data-efficient on perceptual problems.
 Therefore, even when the dataset is small (such as hundreds of images), you might still get a reasonable results.
+* In CNN, a <b>kernel</b> can be visualized as a window that slides through the whole image from left to right, from top to bottom.
+  * This operation is called as "Convolution", which transforms the input image as a feature map
 * [Keras Convnet][11]
 * [Conv2D][12]
   * "Input shape" is `(batch_size, image_height, image_width, image_channels)`, batch_size is optional